-This guide will walk you through the steps for creating a quiz on Linkedin that will drive traffic to your website and generate leads for your business.
+This guide will walk you through the steps for creating a quiz for Linkedin that will drive traffic to your website and generate leads for your business.

 Linkedin has quickly changed from being just a virtual directory into being one of the biggest content producers and social networks on the planet.
 I can think of several companies where their entire growth strategy revolves around Linkedin, and they do an amazing job of driving new business from it.